tingerrr/typst-test/migrating.md

 This file will be removed on the first release, as from then on, a changelog shall be curated.

 ## CI semi stable tag
 The `ci-semi-stable` tag will no longer be bumped on breaking changes.
-Instead a branhc of the same name that follows `main` is provided for the same purpose.
+Instead a branch of the same name that follows `main` is provided for the same purpose.

 Simply change your CI step to use the branch option instead: